-Dick Cross WMA - Waterfowl Hunts - #106 Hunt waterfowl on designated impoundments hunt date and selected hunters may bring two guests.
+Dick Cross WMA - Waterfowl Hunts - #106

+Hunt waterfowl on designated impoundments at Dick Cross WMA in Mecklenburg County.
+Hunt days are every Wednesday during the last two segments of the general duck season.
+Two hunters will be randomly selected for each hunt date and selected hunters may bring two guests.
 Hunts begin one half hour before sunrise and end at 3:00 p.m.
 Hunters must provide decoys.
 Dogs are allowed.
 There are no boat landings or direct vehicular access provided.
 Small boats or canoes may be used but must be transported on foot.